EHS has a problem. Data has revolutionized the landscape, but for too long, it’s meant EHS analytics takes too much time, effort, and frustration.

 “Before, the organization only saw what the Safety team had time to distribute.
 Now, safety information is right there on corporate dashboards along with our financial and operations performance.
-Having safety top of mind and having the entire organization aware of our performance leads to greater involvement in the safety program by all employees.”Craig Stewart, Director of Safety & Quality, SJI.
+Having safety top of mind and having the entire organization aware of our performance leads to greater involvement in the safety program by all employees.”Craig Stewart, Director of Safety & Quality, SJI

-2. Saves time by bringing multiple datasets
+2. Power BI saves time by supporting multiple datasets

 One of the biggest strengths of Power BI is the ability to pull together multiple data sources.